navalnica/akr/readme.md

 ## Features to add
 The project is in development.
 You are welcome to help to implement following features!

-* translate into Belarusian
+* add transitions via Svelte
-* fix layout jitter when opening setting. probably use `display: grid` instead of flexboxes
+* fix layout jitter when opening settings and when switching languages. probably use `display: grid` instead of flexboxes

 ## Technologies used
 * [Svelte](https://svelte.dev) framework - to build reactive interface